rmsk2/rustpwman/README.md

 it should compile without the necessity to install more or less exotic (or maybe even toxic) toolchains.
 Additionally I like the retro appeal of it.

 The basic concept of `rustpwman` is to manage a set of entries which have a value or content.
 The entries are presented in a flat list and no further structuring is offered at the moment.
-In order to start the programm use
+In order to start the program use

 ```
 rustpwman gui -i <file_name>